Guy Dardenne

 Guy Dardenne (born 19 October 1954 in Beauraing) is a retired Belgian footballer, who played as both a midfielder or forward.

 During his career he played for R. Standard de Liège, R.A.A.
 Louviéroise, Sporting Lokeren, R.W.D.
-Molenbeek and Club Brugge K.V.
-He earned 11 caps for the Belgium national football team, and participated in UEFA Euro 1980.
+Molenbeek and Club Brugge KV He earned 11 caps for the Belgium national football team, and participated in UEFA Euro 1980.